snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 ## **CCD Operation**

+1) Charge Generation
-- Charge Generation: within a pixel: the photoelectric effect.
+- Within a pixel: the photoelectric effect.
 Incoming photons strike the silicon withing a pixel and are easliy absorbed if they possess the correct wavelength (energy).
 Photons of energy 1.1eV (Si band gap -> Absorption -> Promotion of valence e-) to ~4eV generate single electron-hole pairs.
 - Once e- have been freed to the conduction band of the silicon, they must be collected and held in place until readout occurs.
+- Each pixel acts as a potential well, storing electrons proportionally to incident light intesity
+2) Charge Transer
 -
-- -

 ---